ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Experiments

 \subsection{Certification Runtime}

-The certification procedures of Isotropic DD and \ANCER tradeoff improved certified accuracy for runtime, since they require a sample-wise optimization to be run prior to the \textsc{Certify} step described in~\cite{cohen2019certified}.
+The certification procedures of Isotropic DD and \ANCER tradeoff improved certified accuracy for runtime, since they require a sample-wise optimization to be run prior to the \textsc{Certify} step described in~\cite{cohen2019certified}, and a memory-based step as per~\cite{alfarra2020data}.
 The runtime of the optimization and certification procedures is roughly equal for $\ell_1$, $\ell_2$, $\ellsigma$ and $\elllambda$ certification, and mostly depends on network architecture.
-As such, we report the certification runtime for a test set sample on an NVIDIA Quadro RTX 6000 GPU for Fixed $\sigma$, Isotropic DD and \ANCER (including the isotropic initialization step) in Table~\ref{tab:speed}.
-We observe that the overall run time overhead for \ANCER is not significant as compared to its certification gains.
+As such, we report the average certification runtime for a test set sample on an NVIDIA Quadro RTX 6000 GPU for Fixed $\sigma$, Isotropic DD and \ANCER (including the isotropic initialization step) in Table~\ref{tab:speed}.
+We observe that the run time overhead for \ANCER is not significant as compared to its certification gains.
+Finally, due to the memory based step in our approach, the inference and certification runtime are the same.